The first British annual was

 Harris, ed., “Forget Me Not” Archive

-for facsimiles of the plates, list of plates, and table of contents for the 1827 Forget Me Not).
+for facsimiles of the plates, list of plates, and table of contents for the

 In the Ruskinsʼ family usages, the annualʼs function as memento may have been made specifically consolitory on occasion

-(see The Annuals and the Ruskin Family).
+The Annuals and the Ruskin Family).
 Critics have unpacked the self‐referentiality and ironies entailed in the annualʼs

 containing works that, in typical Romantic manner, derive imaginative gain from loss, while also materially embodying a memento mori in itself—an object